progbits/xv6-net/README.md

 $ make
 ```

-Once built, the `xv6` operating system can be started with the `qmu-net` target:
+Once built, the `xv6` operating system can be started with the `qemu-net` target:

 ```shell
 $ make qemu-net